Cadienvan/key-value-cache/README.md

 # Does it support async functions?

 Yes, it does.
 You can use it with both synchronous and asynchronous functions.
 Look at the `demo` folder in the GitHub Repository for an example.
+Even if async functions are supported, the suggested approach would be to use the library in a sync way using the `set` method after asyncronously completing the operation.

 # Which parameters are available?